 Who have we commissioned?

-Twenty-eight general practices have received funding between $125,000 and $250,000 to deliver care coordination for patients with a chronic condition(s) or complex needs.
-This funding also enables general practices to address the after-hours health needs of these patients.
+Twenty-seven general practices were commissioned in 2019 to deliver care coordination for patients with a chronic condition(s) or complex needs.
+The funding, between $125,000 and $250,000, also enables general practices to address the after-hours health needs of these patients.

-Eleven of these general practices have identified they will also provide this care coordination for over 130 refugee patients.
+Eleven of these general practices have also provided this care coordination for over 100 refugee patients.